 Councillor Judith Blake is leader of Leeds City Council and leader of the Leeds Labour group.
 She is a key player in the establishment of the West Yorkshire Combined Authority and the negotiation of the Leeds City Region Deal.

-For information on previous CEIP events, please see the Archive links in the right-hand side column.
+For information on previous CEIP events, please see the Archive links below.